immcantation/changeo/README.md

    from the [Unofficial Windows](http://www.lfd.uci.edu/~gohlke/pythonlibs) binary collection.

-4. Unzip the Change-O bundle, open a Command Prompt, and run `python setup.py install` from the Change-O folder.
+3. Unzip the Change-O bundle, open a Command Prompt, and run `python setup.py install` from the Change-O folder.

-5. For a default installation of Python 3.4, the Change-O scripts will be installed into `C:\Python34\Scripts` and should be directly executable from the Command Prompt.
-If this is not the case, then follow steps 5-6 below.
+4. For a default installation of Python 3.4, the Change-O scripts will be installed into `C:\Python34\Scripts` and should be directly executable from the Command Prompt.
+If this is not the case, then follow step 5 below.

-6. Add both the 'C:\Python34' and 'C:\Python34\Scripts' directories to your `%Path%`.
+5. Add both the 'C:\Python34' and 'C:\Python34\Scripts' directories to your `%Path%`.
 On Windows 7 the %Path% setting is located under 'Control Panel' -> 'System and Security' -> 'System' -> 'Advanced System Settings' -> 'Environment variables' -> 'System variables' -> 'Path'.

-7. Set the file association for Python ('.py') files by right-clicking on a '.py' file, selecting 'Open with' -> 'Choose default program...', choosing the 'python.exe' executable from the Python 3.4 folder, and checking 'Always use the selected program'.

 Installation - Mac OS X